Charged With Harassment

 Why Is It Important to Have a Good Lawyer to Defend Against a Harassment Charge?

 As previously discussed, we have seen the broadness of the New Jersey Harassment statute.
 Each case, therefore, comes down to the Municipal Court’s subjective interpretation of whether the conduct allegedly committed by you constitutes harassment under the statute.
-Because of the broad language, prosecutors have the discretion to claim certain actions are harassment, even when a normal person would not think of them as such.
+Because of the broad language, prosecutors have the discretion to label specific actions as harassment, even when a reasonable person would not consider them such.
 Without proper representation, the prosecutor often has an easy path to a harassment conviction.
-Without an experienced New Jersey harassment Municipal Court attorney that is able to prove your actions do not constitute harassment, you will be left to yourself and the Judge.
+Without an experienced New Jersey harassment Municipal Court attorney who can prove your actions do not constitute harassment, you will be left to yourself and the Judge.

 Fredrick P. Niemann Esq.

 Harassment charges in Municipal Court need to be taken seriously.
-Because of the broad statute, it is important to have an experienced New Jersey attorney by your side to defend you against a harassment charge.
-Call Fredrick P. Niemann, Esq., a knowledgeable Municipal Court attorney, today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Because of the broad statute, it is essential to have an experienced New Jersey attorney by your side to defend you against a harassment charge.
+Call Fredrick P. Niemann, Esq., a knowledgeable Municipal Court attorney, today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He is happy to meet with you to discuss your case